-The Nobel Institute library is a research library that is open to the general public.
+The Nobel Institute library is a research library.

 The Nobel Institute library has been open to the public ever since September 1905.
+From 2024, the library is no longer open to the public without an appointment.
 It is a specialized library containing some 204.000 volumes in the fields of international history and politics since 1800, international law, peace studies, and international economics.
 The library subscribes to about 100 current periodicals within the same topics.
 The collection also includes a special collection with literature and works of reference concerning Alfred Nobel and the Nobel Prizes.
 The collection includes several rare early publications.

 The library is also a depository library for publications from a number of international organizations and institutions.
 Official documents from organizations such as the United Nations, League of Nations, the Council of Europe, and others, are included in the collection.